Khloe Kardashian Shares Photo Slideshow Of Herself In Black Leather Hot Pants On Instagram

 “You better werrrk,” another follower commented.

 The photo was from Kardashian’s night out with her sister, Kylie Jenner.
 The sisters met up at Hyde Lounge in West Hollywood on Saturday, October 5.
 According to The Inquisitr, Kardashian wasn’t the only one who decided to step out that night.
 Kardashian’s ex, Lamar Odom, was reportedly at the same lounge with his current girlfriend, Sabrina Parr.
-The exes reportedly had just missed each other, with Kardashian coming into the lounge and Odom leaving.
+The exes reportedly had just missed each other, with Kardashian coming into the lounge around the time Odom was leaving.

 Kardashian’s outing was reportedly in support of her sister.
 Jenner recently ended her relationship with her baby daddy Travis Scott earlier this month.
 The two had been together since 2017 and share a daughter together, Stormi, 1.
 Kardashian is also adjusting to her life as a single mom after ending her relationship with Tristan Thompson.
 The two ended their relationship back in February after Thompson was seen canoodling with Jenner’s ex-best friend, Jordyn Woods.